-A couple of months ago, I received a phone call, and, glancing at the “caller-ID” thing, I thought, “I don’t know anyone in Ohio: this is probably spam!”
-But I cautiously answered, and was surprised to hear, “Um, hi!
+A couple of months ago, I received a phone call.
+I glanced at the “caller-ID” thing, and I thought, “I don’t know anyone in Ohio: this is probably spam!”
+But I cautiously answered, and was surprised to hear: “Um, hi!
 Yes, I was interested in a five-string fiddle…” (I instantly changed gears, mentally, and shifted from “Is this another spam-call?” mode, into “Yes!
 How can I help you?” mode!)

 Turned out he specifically wanted a handmade, luthier-made acoustic five-string violin.
 I had a couple in stock, but he looked at the pictures and asked, “What else have you got?”